LawrenceOL/gettheleadout/README.md

 ### ***Want to Install Locally?***
 #### To install locally, download the files.
 Make sure you have the latest versions of NPM installed.
-CD into the client folder and use the command "npm i --force".
-Next, make sure you have PostgreSQL running and create a database named "product_club_api" by using the command createdb product_club_api.
-Finally, cd into the server folder and execute the following "pipenv shell && pipenv install && python3 manage.py migrate && python3 manage.py runserver".
+CD into the client folder and use the command `npm i --force`.
+Next, make sure you have PostgreSQL running and create a database named "product_club_api" by using the command `createdb product_club_api`.
+Finally, cd into the server folder and execute the following `pipenv shell && pipenv install && python3 manage.py migrate && python3 manage.py runserver`.

 ### ***Credits***
 #### We would like to thank the following people for their support on our project: